Example of a good questionnaire: Learn all about it

 Making what is an example of a good questionnaire starts by setting up a clear objective for your survey research.

 There are many different kinds of surveys and questionnaires.
-Customer satisfaction surveys can garner information about both satisfaction with a brand’s customer service and the products themselves.
+Customer satisfaction surveys can gather information about both satisfaction with a brand’s customer service and the products themselves.
 Then there are market research surveys, brand awareness surveys, and many more.

 Before you start conducting your survey—or even try to make a sample of a good questionnaire—you first need to determine the goal you want to achieve with your research.
 Only after determining your objective can you choose what survey sample you will be using, how you will ask your questions, and how you will analyze the data.